Gap Year Paid Opportunities

 Bill Emerson National Hunger Fellowship

-A project of the Congressional Hunger Center, this unique leadership provides support to those seeking to make a difference in the struggle to eliminate hunger and poverty.
-20 participants are selected annually for this eleven-month program.
-For half their term of service, fellows are placed with urban and rural community-based organizations all over the country involved in fighting hunger at the local level, such as grass roots organizing groups, food banks, economic development agencies, local advocacy groups and faith-based organizations.
-They then move to Washington, DC to complete the year with national organizations involved in the anti-hunger and poverty movement, including national advocacy organizations, think tanks, and federal agencies.
+An eleven-month program for those seeking to make a difference in the struggle to eliminate hunger and poverty.
+For half their term of service, fellows are placed with urban and rural community-based organizations all over the country.
+They then move to Washington, DC to complete the year with national organizations.

 Charles Koch Institute Programs

-The Charles Koch Institute educates and trains professionals on the importance of economic freedom and how it increases well-being for the overwhelming majority of people.
-Through the Institute's professional education, research, and training programs, we work to prepare professionals for careers in advancing economic freedom.
-They offer three programs: the Koch Associate Program and the Koch Internship Program.
+Professional education, research, and training programs to prepare professionals for careers in advancing economic freedom, such as the Koch Associate Program and the Koch Internship Program.

 Echoing Green